 - Late adds, late drops, and late withdrawals from classes

 - Allegations of violating the Academic Integrity Policy

 - General classroom concerns

 Policies related to these issues and requests can be found in the Academic Catalog corresponding to the year a student started at Plymouth State.

-The academic student advocate also provides assistance and guidance to faculty in policy matters.
+The ASA also provides assistance and guidance to faculty in policy matters.
 The advocate is a consulting member of the Academic Affairs Committee, which is a principal policy making committee in faculty governance.